Sov-trotter/Sov-trotter.github.io/blog_pages/workflow.md

 This is well documented in ~~~<a href="https://github.com/JuliaArrays/StructArrays.jl#advanced-structures-with-non-standard-data-layout">StructArrays.jl</a>~~~.

 * Lower level interface
-For a faster, lower level interface and greater flexibility with the data, once can directly get a `JSON3.Dict` to avoid going throught long preocess of conversion to GeometryBasics geometries and then the Tables interface.
+For a faster, lower level interface and greater flexibility with the data, once can directly get a `JSON3.Dict` to avoid the conversion to GeometryBasics geometries and then the Tables interface.
+Though it is not recommended if it is desired to use the data fruther for processing, plotting or performing spatial operations.
 ```julia
 GeoJSONTables.JSON3.read(jsonbytes)
 ```